.17 HMR Winchester Model 1885 Low Wall Rifle

 The overall fit and finish of this Winchester is good.
 The lines of this rifle are excellent, slender and graceful.
 The straight grip stock is definitely an aesthetic improvement over the pistol grip buttstock of the earlier Browning Low Wall.
 Despite its traditional appearance, this stock has a reasonably high, fluted comb that is adequate for use with telescopic or iron sights.

 Here are some basic specifications for the Winchester 1885 Low Wall rifle:

-Functioning of the Winchester rifle was perfect.
-The Low Wall single shot rifle was a real pleasure to shoot at the range, where single loading is the norm, since there is no pesky magazine to fiddle with.
+Functioning of the rifle was perfect.
+The Low Wall single shot rifle was a real pleasure to shoot at the range, since there is no pesky magazine with which to fiddle.

-The Low Wall's long barrel and substantial weight (about 9 pounds with scope and mounts) makes it relatively steady to shoot from unsupported positions.
-It also balances well, between the hands about 1" forward of the junction of forend and receiver.
+The Low Wall's long barrel and substantial weight (about nine pounds with scope and mounts) makes it relatively steady to shoot from unsupported positions.
+It balances between the hands, about 1" forward of the junction of forend and receiver.

 Its modest overall length, courtesy of its compact falling block action, makes it convenient to carry slung over either shoulder, barrel up or down as desired.
 (For comparison, my bolt action .17 HMR Ruger K77/17 varmint rifle, also with a 24" barrel, is 2-1/4" longer overall than the Low Wall.)
 Despite the fact that it is rather heavy for a rimfire hunting rifle, the Winchester Low Wall is handy in the field.